Keep Context with Design

 Sticky notes in Figma aren't just a retro throwback; they are a productivity multiplier.
 By making feedback visible, persistent, and organized, Notely helps teams build better products faster.
 Stop hunting for comments and start designing with clarity.

-The real magic happens when you use Notely alongside Contently.
-Because both tools share the same AI pipeline and configuration settings, they maintain a unified understanding of your project's voice and tone.
+Notely works especially well alongside Contently.
+Because both tools share the same AI pipeline and configuration settings, they keep a consistent understanding of your project's voice and tone.

-This shared context ensures that whether you're generating content with Contently or refining feedback with Notely, the AI output is always perfectly aligned with your document's specific context and selection.
-It's a cohesive ecosystem where your tools actually talk to each other.
+That shared context means whether you're generating content with Contently or refining feedback with Notely, the AI output stays aligned with the selected document context.

 Bookmark any location in your Figma files and teleport back instantly.
 Track your work with a global todo list.
 Present designs without the scroll of shame.